IceLace/verification_code/README.md

 * const accountSid = '<TWILIO_ACCOUNT_ID>';
 * const authToken = '<TWILIO_TOKEN>';

-A [link](https://github.com/IceLace/verification_code/blob/main/verification%20code.png "Diagram") of the algoritm can be found in the repository.
+A [diagram](https://github.com/IceLace/verification_code/blob/main/verification%20code.png "Diagram") of the algorithm can be found in the repository.

 ## To Execute backend open a new terminal:
 1. cd backend